JohnnyLdeAlba/JohnnyLdeAlba/README.md

 - [A Game Engine](https://nexusultima.com/bluedream.js)
 - [A Graphics Extraction Library (for the Ecco the Dolphin series)](https://github.com/JohnnyLdeAlba/ecco-lib)
 - [Password Encoders and Decoders (for the Ecco the Dolphin series)](https://eccothedolphin.online/ecco2-password-generator)

-## React, Solidity and web3!

-- [Ecco Text Generator](http://ecco-text-generator.johnnyldealba.com) A text generator built in NextJS that can create animated GIFs and images in the style of messages from Ecco the Dolphin.
-- [Immortal Player Characters Version 0](http://ipc-version-0.johnnyldealba.com/) A website that interfaces with an Ethereum wrapper contract both of which I developed.
-- [MyIPC.io](https://myipc.io/) A React based dApp that decodes game characters from the Ethereum blockchain.
-- [Ecco the Dolphin Online](https://eccothedolphin.online/) A website built in React and Typescript that has an image gallery and articles.
-- [TraitBuilder](https://core-frontend-nine.vercel.app/examples/trait-builder) A universal trait builder built in NextJS that can swap traits for existing NFTs and generate a new NFT.

 ## My Greatest Programming Achievement